 The ‘ihe’ steering committee comprises members of the original group, plus an additional member from the hosting institution that organises the forthcoming ‘ihe’.
 This additional member has a two-year term and the position is renewed after the completion of the biennial conference.

 ‘ihe’ welcomes ideas and suggestions for collaboration, workshops, keynote speaking and research activities.
 In November 2011 we were invited as a Special Interest Group (SIG) to present at ‘mlearn 2014’ a workshop titled ‘iPads in Higher Education (HE): Advantages and Disadvantages’.
+In 2017, members of the Steering Committee are involved in organising ‘mLearn2017’ to take place in Larnaca (Cyprus).

 The ‘ihe’ Steering Committee acknowledges the support of many individuals, including doctoral students that in a variety of ways provide their time and expertise towards this endeavour.